zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/android/wiki/going-further/non-vanilla/optifine.md

 # Installing and setting up Optifine

-## *Optifine will make your textures look in High Graphics and maybe add Shaders if you know how to use it!*
+## Optifine will make your textures look high graphics and maybe add shaders if you know how to use it!

 ### What is Optifine ?

 * OptiFine is a modified version of Minecraft sporting optimizations and supporting shaders.

-* It allows Minecraft to run faster and look better with full support for HD textures and many configuration options.
+It allows Minecraft to run faster and look better with full support for HD textures and many configuration options to fit your needs.

-* In short term, your minecraft needs it.

 ### How to download Optifine ?